SophieTiger/to-do-list/README.md

         ![Message saying: You Rock!](/assets/images/you_rock.png)

 -   Deleting tasks
-    There are two ways of deleting tasks on the list:
+    -   There are two ways of deleting tasks on the list:

         -   Clicking the x on the right hand side of the task removes that individual task from the list, and the Scoreboard of completed tasks is decremented by 1.

         ![Image of list item and the delete icon](/assets/images/delete_row.png)

         -   Clicking the Delete All button at the bottom to the left of the list deletes all items on the list and sets the Scoreboard to 0.

         ![Image of Delete All button and Scoreboard set to 0](/assets/images/delete_all.png)

--   Saving data to local storage
+-   Ensuring all actions are saved
+    -    Functions to save data to local storage and display that data makes sure that the list is always up to date even if the browser is reloaded.